arnaudroger/blog/20160718-TestingMultipleVersionLibrary.md

-# How to write unit tests that run against multiple version of a library
+# How to write unit tests that run against multiple versions of a library

 ## Why?

-When you are writing a library it might run against different versions of a dependency that you might want to support.
+When you are writing a library it might run against different versions of a dependency which you may want to support.
-The datastax module for example was develop against the version 2.1.8 of the driver, but the version 3.0.3 has recently been release and it's behavior is slightly different.
+The [DataStax](https://www.datastax.com), module for example was developed against Version 2.1.8 of the driver, but Version 3.0.3 has recently been released - and its behavior is slightly different.

 On the code side I can use reflection to deal with the difference.
-For the test side though, I started by created a new maven module to test against datastax 3.0.3.
+For the test side though, I started by creating a new maven module to test against the newer version, DataStax v3.0.3.
-The problem is that it introduce a duplication of test and it's not very scalable.
+The problem with this solution is that it introduces a duplication of test code and it's not very scalable.

 Would it not be nice to be able to run the regular test against both version of the library?

 ## ClassLoader to the rescue

-A servlet container needs to be able to load classes in isolation for each webapp, to do that each webapp as its own classloader.
+A servlet container needs to be able to load classes in isolation for each webapp, to do that each webapp has its own classloader.
 A class loaded from 2 different ClassLoader are not Equals and a webapp cannot access class from the other webapp.
 We can use the same mechanism to load both version of the library each with each own ClassLoader.